Carl Jung: Divergence and break

 In November 1912, Jung and Freud met in Munich for a meeting among prominent colleagues to discuss psychoanalytical journals.
 At a talk about a new psychoanalytic essay on Amenhotep IV, Jung expressed his views on how it related to actual conflicts in the psychoanalytic movement.
 While Jung spoke, Freud suddenly fainted, and Jung carried him to a couch.

-Jung and Freud personally met for the last time in September 1913 at the Fourth International Psychoanalytical Congress in Munich.
+In early January 1913, Freud wrote to Jung, proposing that "we abandon our private relationship entirely.
+I will lose nothing, because I have long been joined to you only by the thin thread of the further development of past disappointments".
+Jung agreed to comply with this arrangement.
+They met personally for the last time in September 1913 at the Fourth International Psychoanalytical Congress in Munich.
 Jung gave a talk on psychological types, the introvert and extraverted types, in analytical psychology.